Bogus ‘Bitcoin killer’ cryptocurrency founder pleads guilty

 Though Ignatova boasted that OneCoin would be “the Bitcoin killer,” she and Greenwood referred to it as “trashy coin” in email correspondence.
 In one email, Greenwood referred to investors as idiots.

+Greenwood pleaded guilty to one count of conspiracy to commit wire fraud, one count of wire fraud and one count of conspiracy to commit money laundering.
+Each count carries a maximum sentence of 20 years in prison.

-He will be sentence April 5.
+He will be sentenced April 5.